Let me in (2010) 12 solo voices

 - 5 -6 mins

-All in Tune (2005) for upper voices, organ + optional flute, tambourine & drum
+All in Tune (2005) for upper OR mixed voices, organ + optional flute, tambourine & drum

 - Christmas Carol (words: Anon)